When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Discarded vacuum cleaner outdoors in the snow

-10. Get a Handle on the Situation
+10. Add a Secondary Handle

 Product Image of the Snow Shovel, Portable Shovel Detachable Plastic Emergency Snow Shovel with Adjustable Handle and Stainless Steel Pole for Car Truck Driveway Camping and Outdoor